 Before resigning as Chairman of The Dean Trust, Brian Rigby had been a leading figure in the many successes at Ashton-on-Mersey School, where he had been the Chairman of Governors since 1990.
-During this time he played a pivotal roll in steering the school through a period of continued improvement that enabled pupils to achieve record GCSE results year on year and for the school to become Trafford’s largest secondary school in response to parental demand.
+During this time, he played a pivotal role in steering the school through a period of continued improvement that enabled pupils to achieve record GCSE results year on year and for the school to become Trafford’s largest secondary school in response to parental demand.
 In addition, during his Chairmanship, the school achieved seven outstanding Ofsted reports plus five Investors in People awards, just a few of the many accolades awarded over the years.

 Parents have acknowledged on many occasions that Brian has made a huge positive difference to the lives of many young people by his total commitment to improving opportunities for pupils.

 In 2012 the WTLP became ‘The Dean Trust’, named after Brian in recognition of his outstanding service to education.
 The Trust immediately sponsored Forest Gate Primary School, which rapidly became the most improved primary school in the North West.
 Brian’s work was recognised in 2005 when he received the MBE for his outstanding work in education.
 In 2013 he became a National Leader in Governance having already advised several Governing Bodies throughout the North West.

 The Dean Trust has welcomed new schools into the Trust in recent years.
 The Huyton Arts and Sports Centre of Learning which was a struggling secondary school in Knowsley has now earned the reputation locally as ‘the school of choice’ and gained the support of The Earl of Derby to rebrand the school as Lord Derby Academy.
 Furthermore, following meetings held with Tarun Kapur and Brian, the Governors at Park View Primary School, Knowsley, a partner school to Lord Derby Academy, joined The Dean Trust.